Get Going While the Going’s Good

 Wouldn’t it be great to have a helping hand, a guide, and some moral and very practical support during your six-figure (or more) career change journey?

-The Barrett Group has served more than 2,000 executives in the last 2.5 decades in practically every industry as they reflected on their career trajectory, chose their targets, selected their tactics, sharpened their skills, and launched their career change initiative with confidence.
+The Barrett Group has served more than 2,000 executives in the last 2.5 decades in practically every industry.
+These executives reflected on their career trajectory, chose their targets, selected their tactics, sharpened their skills, and launched their career change initiative with confidence.
 Here are a few examples: